 Following the Civil War, a large number of African American families moved north to relocate to Wichita and its surrounding counties.
 Even though Kansas had been a free state, there were still some who viewed the growing population as unwelcome.
 In fact, the Calvary Baptist Church got its start because African Americans members of the congregation were not allowed to join the clergy at their new Kansas church.
 So in 1917, the parishioners built a new church themselves.

 By the 1950s many of the church’s parishioners were being displaced to other areas of Wichita through urban renewal efforts.
 Still, the church remained a cornerstone of the community.
-But when it relocated in the 1970s the building was acquired by Sedgwick County.
-Ever passionate about the community space they’d created, the congregation was committed to saving this piece of history and formed the First National Black Historical Society there in 1973.
-In 1998 it officially became the home of the Kansas African American Museum.
+But when it relocated in the 1970s, Sedgwick County acquired the building.
+Ever passionate about the community space they’d created, the congregation was committed to saving this piece of history.
+They formed the First National Black Historical Society there in 1973.
+In 1998, it officially became the home of the Kansas African American Museum.

 When I visited the museum’s temporary exhibit showcased the state’s blues history.
-As I explored the church’s sanctuary, full of its own history, it was eye opening to learn how African American history often differs from what is taught in school history books.
+As I explored the church’s sanctuary, full of its own history, it was eye opening to learn how these stories often differ from what is taught in school history books.
 By taking the time to step outside of my own experience, listen and look a little deeper, I developed a greater understanding of Wichita, its people and the African American men and women who helped make the city what it is today.

-If You Visit the Kansas African American Museum
+Plan Your Visit to the Kansas African American Museum